CIGLAB-Houston/3DLearning/README.md

 ## Run

-Please navigate to the `Exp_Script/Azure` directory and run `exp_scrip.py` to execute the experiments.
+Please run `main.py` to execute the experiments.

 The script is pre-configured with the main experimental settings used in the paper, corresponding to the results reported in **Table 1**.